New Egypt constitution body faces fresh challenge

 The deal reached last week said there would be a broad 50-50 liberal-Islamist split in the assembly.

-But rifts emerged almost at once when liberals accused the Islamists of filling the nominal liberal contingent with people from Islamic ideological backgrounds, such as Muslim clerics from al-Azhar.
+But rifts emerged almost at once when liberals accused the Islamists of filling the nominal liberal contingent with people from Islamic ideological backgrounds, such as Muslim clerics from Cairo's al Azhar seat of Sunni learning.

 Liberal and leftist parties said on Monday they would renounce their seats in the new assembly.